kiesraad/abacus/backend/templates/common/scripts.typ

   )
 }

-/// Conditionally render the body if the condition is true, used to conditinally
+/// Conditionally render the body if the condition is true, used to conditionally
 /// render cells in grids or tables.
 The result should always be spread using
 /// e.g. `..cell_if(condition, body)`.
 Can be used with either a single cell or
 /// an array of cells for the body.